The Ruff and Reddy Show: Writing and music

 Hanna and Barbera were fond of the "ongoing comedic rapport" of cartoon duos, among them the Wile E. Coyote and the Road Runner and Sylvester the Cat/Tweety rivalries of Warner Bros.
 Cartoons.
 Their own creation at MGM, Tom and Jerry, had been a variation on this theme.
 With Ruff and Reddy, they decided to delete the nemesis theme and make the characters best friends instead.
 "Consequently, this softer relationship placed a greater emphasis on the humor and wit conveyed to the audience through dialogue," wrote Hanna.

 Hanna wrote the series' theme music, in his first foray into theme music composition, which would become a staple of Hanna-Barbera for nearly 30 years.
 His goal to capture the spirit of the characters while also catching the listeners' ear, he penned the lyrics one morning while storyboarding, handing off the sheet music to musical director Hoyt Curtin, who composed the melody.
 Unlike Tom and Jerry, the two new characters would speak, and the duo held auditions to find voice artists.
 Mainly selecting those they worked with at MGM, Hanna and Barbera decided to cast Don Messick as Ruff and Daws Butler as Reddy.
 Messick and Butler became the main long-time voice actors of H&B cartoons.

-Reception

 The series was set to be the opening and closing acts for a half-hour children's program airing on Saturday mornings.
 While they had screened the pilot episode prior to broadcast, Hanna later admitted he was nervous as to how the public would respond.
 He writes in his book that reviews in trade papers were mainly positive, deeming it an "entertaining and clever cartoon program."
 NBC, following this success, signed the duo to a five-year contract to produce and develop additional animated television series.

-NBC paired the opening and closing episodes of the show (usually with a cliffhanger) with live segments and classic cartoons from Screen Gems, including The Fox and the Crow and Lil Abner.
+NBC paired the opening and closing episodes of the show (usually with a cliffhanger) with live segments and classic cartoons from the prior incarnation of Screen Gems, including The Fox and the Crow and Li'l Abner.